robertpeteuil/multi-cloud-control/README.rst

 Unified CLI utility across Enterprise Cloud Providers
 -----------------------------------------------------

+**For Beta Alibaba Cloud Support manually install version on** `"alicloud" branch <https://github.com/robertpeteuil/multi-cloud-control/tree/alicloud>`_

 |PyPi release| |lang|
 ---------------------

 Multi-Cloud-Control provides a single solution for controlling cloud VMs/Instances across AWS, Azure and GCP.
 It displays a combined list of VM-instances across providers, and allows starting, stopping and making connections.
 It's extremely useful for shell users who work in multi-cloud environments.

-**Beta Support for Alibaba Cloud built into version on "alicloud" branch**

 This utility can be executed with two different commands: